JuliaPhysics/Mueller.jl/docs/src/examples.md

 # Examples

 The following are some examples using Mueller.jl.
-These examples are simple demonstrations of the wave-nature of light, and how it can be measured and changed.
+These examples are simple demonstrations of the wave nature of light, and how it can be measured and changed.

 ## Bell's inequality

-Inspired by [this video](https://www.youtube.com/watch?v=zcqZHYo7ONs), we can demonstrate [Bell's Theroem](https://en.wikipedia.org/wiki/Bell%27s_theorem) on orthogonal states of polarized light.
+Inspired by [this video](https://www.youtube.com/watch?v=zcqZHYo7ONs), we can observe the effect of [Bell's Inequality](https://en.wikipedia.org/wiki/Bell%27s_theorem) on orthogonal states of polarized light.
 First, let's look at the effect a single linear polarizer has on unpolarized light.

 ```@example bell
 using Mueller
-using Plots
-using Unitful: °
-using UnitfulRecipes

 # Stokes vector: I, Q, U, V
 S = [1, 0, 0, 0]